henriquestiagoo/badgeify/README.md

 Considering you have Docker installed in your machine, this can be done with two commands.

-First, run the swift build command in a Docker container, using the official Swift image for Linux.
-Here we use 5.10, but you can use latest instead:
+First, run the `swift build` command in a Docker container, using the official Swift image for Linux.
+Here we use `5.10`, but you can use latest instead:

 ```sh
 docker run \